malceore/medicalDrone/object_detect/readme.md

 1. Download the YOLO model to the same folder as `FirstDetection.py`: [YOLO resnet model download link](https://github.com/OlafenwaMoses/ImageAI/releases/download/essentials-v5/resnet50_coco_best_v2.1.0.h5/)

+1. You will need to uncompress the download.
+For mac, download and install "The Unarchiver" application if you don't currently have a program to handle this.

 1. Python 3.7 is required because 3.8 is not supported by TensorFlow.
 Once you know your `python --version` is a 3.7.x version you can run these 3 pip installations:

 1. ```pip install tensorflow==2.4.0```